 In addition, “There have been huge improvements in output (lumens), and energy usage has been reduced,” says Matas.
 “Packaging has been improved also, with new techniques in SMD packaging.
 Binning for closer tolerances for Kelvin color in white has also been improved, so a string of LED modules is more consistent in color.
 There have been improvements like ‘constant current’ for better control of output from module to module in a string.”

-To the sign maker, this means that an illuminated sign can be created with exceptional quality but also increasing revenue for his or her shop.
+To the sign maker, this means that an illuminated sign can be created with exceptional quality while also increasing revenue for his or her shop.

 “The result of both optics and lower cost/higher efficiency chips has decreased the sign maker’s total material cost which result in higher profits per sign,” says Bluhm.
 “The end user, who owns the sign, also gains due to the reduction in energy usage and fewer power supplies to maintain.”